How to Put Braces Wax On: A Step-by-Step Guide for Parents

 Apply Wax to Braces: Step-by-Step Instructions

 Getting braces can be a big step for your child, and it’s completely normal for parents to feel a bit anxious about how their little one will cope with the discomfort that sometimes comes with them.
 When your child first gets their braces, they might experience some pressure and minor discomfort, which can be concerning.
-But don’t worry – there’s a simple solution that can make a world of difference: knowing how to .
+But don’t worry – there’s a simple solution that can make a world of difference: knowing how to apply wax.

 1. Wash Your Hands: Start by washing your hands thoroughly with soap and water.
 This step is crucial to prevent introducing any bacteria into your child’s mouth.